Maryland ENT Center News

-Dr Shikani is the director of the Maryland Nose and sinus Rhinology Fellowship.
-Since 2006, fellows have some from different areas of the world and spent an entire year training in rhinology under Dr Shikani's tutelage.
+Dr. Shikani is the director of the Maryland Nose and Sinus Center and Rhinology Fellowship Program.
+Since 2006, fellows have some from different areas of the world and spent an entire year training in rhinology under Dr. Shikani's tutelage.

 About Dr. Alan Shikani:

-Alan Shikani, MD, Ear, Nose, and Throat Specialist, Receives Award from National Medical Society
+Alan Shikani, MD, Receives Award from the National Medical Society AAO-HNS

-Alexandria, VA - Alan Shikani, MD, of Baltimore, MD, will receive the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) Honors Award and will be recognized during the AAO-HNSF 2012 Annual Meeting & OTO EXPO at the Walter E. Washington Convention Center in Washington, DC, September 9 - 12.
+Alexandria, VA - Alan Shikani, MD, of Baltimore, MD, received the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) Honors Award and was recognized during the AAO-HNSF 2012 Annual Meeting & OTO EXPO at the Walter E. Washington Convention Center in Washington, DC, September 9 - 12.
 The AAO-HNS presents the Honors Awards to medical professionals in recognition of extensive meritorious service through the presentation of instructional courses, scientific papers, participation on any AAO-HNS/F committee or in an Academy leadership position.
 Dr. Shikani is currently at Maryland ENT in Baltimore, MD.
-Featuring more than 250 scientific research sessions, 445 posters, and more than 350 instruction course hours for attendees, the AAO-HNSF 2012 Annual Meeting & OTO EXPO is the largest gathering of otolaryngologists in the world.
+The AAO-HNSF 2012 Annual Meeting & OTO EXPO is the largest gathering of otolaryngologists in the world.

 About the AAO-HNS